JakeMa4o/My_portfolio/README.md

 <!-- 9) Last but not least update the resume and put it into the website so anyone could download it -->

-10) Host other projects add to the portfolio
+10) Minify/squize the javascript so it will function faster and weights less

 extra: